The image of the adelic Galois representation of an elliptic curve with complex multiplication: Defining Simplest CM Curves

 By Theorem \ref{thm-cmrep-intro-alvaro} (1), if we define

 then $[\mathcal{N}_{\delta, \phi} : G_{E}] \mid d_{E}$.
 For this reason, we call $d_E$ the \emph{maximal adelic index of $E$}.
 Note that we might also denote the maximal adelic index as $d_{K,f}$ or $d_{j}$, since the index is dependent only on the CM class (equivalently the $j$-invariant) of the elliptic curve, not on the curve itself.
+We also remind the reader that all CM elliptic curves defined over $\Q$ achieve the maximal adelic index allowed by Theorem \ref{thm-adelic-indexQ}.

 We now prove a result for elliptic curves whose adelic image can immediately be determined by their $\ell$-adic image.

 \begin{theorem} Let $E/\Q(j_{K, f})$ be an elliptic curve with CM by $\Of$, and suppose that for some prime $\ell$, we have that $[\mathcal{N}_{\delta, \phi}(\ell^{\infty}) : G_{E, \ell^{\infty}}] = d_E$.
 Further, suppose that the $\ell$-adic image of $E$ is defined at level $\ell^n$ for $n \geq 1$.
 Then, the adelic image of $E$ is defined at level $\ell^n$.
 In particular, $G_{E} = \pi_{\ell^n}^{-1}(\pi_{\ell^n}(G_{E}))$. \end{theorem}